|

 chance of getting any.
 The Sex Pistols were a defining moment at A&M

-point I thought if anyone phones up offering a charity gig, I happen to be
+that point I thought if anyone phones up offering a charity gig, I

 The Waters